nrobinson2000/blog/pages/product.md

 ## Open Source
-SparkBot respects and uses many open source technologies and services.
+My product respects and uses many open source technologies and services.
 All of the software sources and hardware files can be found freely on GitHub.

 [![Creative Commons License](/images/cc.png)][8]
 SparkBot by [Nathan Robinson][9] is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License][8].
 Based on a work at [https://github.com/nrobinson2000/sparkbot][2].

-To help with the development of SparkBot you can either donate bitcoin or contribute to my GitHub repositories.
+To help with the development of my product you can either donate bitcoin or contribute to my GitHub repositories.
 If you wish to suggest something for this page or correct anything you can **[edit this page on GitHub](https://github.com/nrobinson2000/nrobinson2000.github.io/blob/master/sparkbot.md)**.

 If you want to contribute to my source code you can fork my repositories.